 Create a clean, sterile, and well-protected growing area.
 It must be a place where you can safely place your plants and monitor them as you cultivate and test them.
 The breeding area must be off-limits to everyone, and as you enter, wear protective covers like a gown or suit to avoid bringing any rouge pollen inside the area.
-Also, seal off windows that can be entry points for rouge pollen.
+Also, seal off windows that can be entry points for unnecessary pollen.
 Don’t let pets, children, or anyone get access to this area without your permission.

 Consider your capabilities as a grower